Why You Should Say Yes

 “No” is a word that is highly associated with negativity.
 Saying “no” is disagreeing with something, or limiting opportunities and puts things to a stop.
 Saying No can be both a good thing and a bad one at the same time.
 This is because saying no too quickly can shut down your window to many opportunities ahead.
 Just think of it this way; your boss offers you a chance to work under one of your juniors at work for a small period.
 However, even without seeing clarification on the matter or trying to understand what his/her intentions are, you quickly say that you would never want to work under someone below your current title.(loosely translated as “the answer is no”).

 Later on, you come to realize that it was all part of a practical “interview” for a new senior position and you missed out because you let your ego get the best part of you.
 That promotion you have been working hard for years to earn just passed you by, and it’s all because you said “No” too soon.
-A research was conducted on old people and patients with terminal illnesses all lying on their death beds.
+A research was conducted on old people and patients with terminal illnesses.
 They were asked to say what they regret most about how they lived their lives.
 All of them said that they regret, not the chances that they took and failed, but all the chances they never took.

 Saying “no” automatically shuts the door(s) and in some cases, there is no coming back from there.
 Saying “no” only opens doors to many “what-ifs”.
 You are always left wondering what could have been different if you had said yes and went on a date with that guy who is now engaged to someone else.
 What if you took the risk and said “yes” to that job opportunity?
 What if……… what if you said yes?
 Saying yes comes with its perks too but here is a list of reasons why you should actually consider saying yes before quickly dismissing every opportunity that comes your way: